12 Performance Metrics To Level Up Your Software Development Team

 These can be used to measure how productive a developer team is and identify any problems that may be affecting workflow.
 They generally give an indication of how long it takes a team to turn a software idea into a working reality.
 If any of these metrics throw up a ‘red flag’, try not to assume a cause or assign blame without first consulting the team.
 The best fix will be one that everyone agrees is necessary.

 - Lead Time: This measures how long it takes for your software project to go from creation to completion.
-It is typically considered a metric from the user or client’s perspective - the time they wait between requesting a product or service and it being delivered.
+It is typically considered a metric from the user or client’s perspective - the time they wait between requesting a product or service and it is delivered.
 Usually, you want this to be as low as possible to reduce client wait time, though obviously, this shouldn’t come at the expense of product quality.

 - Cycle Time: This is sometimes confused with lead time, but the key difference is that cycle time only measures how long a task/project takes once work has started on it.
 Consider an example of ordering takeout: lead time measures how much time passes between the customer making an order and receiving the food, while cycle time would calculate how long it took the chef to prepare the order, or the driver to deliver the food.
 Cycle times can help identify where there may be bottlenecks in the production workflow.

 - Velocity: This is a measure of how many ‘units’ of work a development team can complete in a set period of time (a ‘sprint’).
 Over time, an average velocity can be used as an estimate for how productive a team is likely to be on a single ‘sprint’, offering a benchmark against which performance can be measured.
 If a team’s velocity varies wildly from the average, there may be something disrupting the process that can be investigated and fixed (if required).
 Note that velocity may not be useful to compare performance across different teams given unequal circumstances, targets, and objectives.